OPEN ENROLLMENT

 Anthem HMO Plans (including Anthem Narrow, Anthem Full, and Anthem Vivity)

 The City has identified that the vast majority of doctors which employees and their dependents currently see in an Anthem HMO plan are an in-network provider in a Blue Shield HMO and/or UnitedHealthcare HMO plan.
-Any member currently enrolled in an Anthem HMO plan will see a change to their plan as UnitedHealthcare and Blue Shield replace the HMO plans offered by Anthem.
-The City is taking extensive steps to reduce the disruption caused by this change; and to that end, members currently enrolled in Anthem HMO plans will be automatically reassigned to the least expensive UnitedHealthcare or Blue Shield plan that continues to include the member's Primary Care Physician (PCP).
-This process will also take into consideration each employee's dependents' PCPs.
-Employees will only be enrolled into this automatically assigned plan if they don't take action during Open Enrollment.
-In late September, Anthem subscribers will receive a letter in the mail from the LAwell Program detailing which plan they will be automatically assigned to if they don't take action.
+The City is taking extensive steps to reduce the disruption caused by this change; to that end, members currently enrolled in Anthem HMO plans will be automatically moved (“mapped”) to the UnitedHealthcare of Blue Shield HMO plan that continues to include current Primary Care Physician(s) (PCP).
+Additional information will be provided during Open Enrollment.
+Check now to see if your current doctor and/or hospital is in network using these provider finder tools.

 - Ongoing treatment for a serious condition